 by Matt Slick

-Sincerity does not enable someone to go to Heaven.
-If sincerity were all that was necessary, then any sincere person who believed most anything could make it to Heaven.
-That means Mormons who sincerely believe that God came from another planet and has a goddess wife would make it to Heaven.
-It would also mean that Muslims who sincerely believe that Jesus is not God in flesh and did not die on the cross for our sins would also go to Heaven.
-It would mean that atheists would go to Heaven if they are sincere people and do good.
+Sincerity does not enable someone to go to heaven.
+If sincerity were all that was necessary, then any sincere person who believed most anything could make it to heaven.
+That means Mormons who sincerely believe that God came from another planet and has a goddess wife would make it to heaven.
+It would also mean that Muslims who sincerely believe that Jesus is not God in flesh, did not die on the cross for our sins, would also go to heaven.
+It would mean that atheists would go to heaven if they are sincere people and do good.
 But this is false.

 Appealing to sincerity as a reason to be able to go to heaven is appealing to pride.
 This is because pride is a high opinion of one's own self, or quality, or merit, or ability, etc. If a person is appealing to his own sincerity as a justification by which he can go to heaven, then he is appealing to a quality within himself which merits the ability to go to heaven.
 It also means that the person is not trusting in what God has done, but is trusting in his own heart and goodness.
 All of this is pride because it is self-centered and is implying a person is good enough to be with God on his own.

 Jesus said, "For from within, out of the heart of men, proceed the evil thoughts, fornications, thefts, murders, adulteries, 22 deeds of coveting and wickedness, as well as deceit, sensuality, envy, slander, pride, and foolishness.
 23 “All these evil things proceed from within and defile the man" (Mark 7:21-23).
 So, our hearts, the place where sincerity resides, is a place of wickedness.
 This is not to say that every thought and every intention is pure evil, but it does mean that our hearts are not good enough.